Loads of us are doing it now. But are we doing it well? Here are some great tips for working better from home

 The word ‘ergonomics’ is widely used in the modern workplace, and it relates to designing spaces for efficiency, comfort and ultimately productivity.
 The bottom line, though, is that it simply means: get comfy.

-Sitting on your butt all day isn’t particularly healthy, nor is it particularly comfortable unless you take a few simple measures, such as using a balanced swivel chair (as opposed to say, a wooden kitchen chair) and ensuring that your monitor or laptop screen in roughly an arm’s length away.
+Sitting on your butt all day isn’t particularly healthy.
+Nor is it particularly comfortable unless you take a few simple measures.
+These include using a balanced swivel chair (as opposed to say, a wooden kitchen chair) and ensuring that your monitor or laptop screen in roughly an arm’s length away.

 Standing desks, such as this one from Relax the Back, are increasingly popular, and if you have a breakfast bar or other high ledge in your house, this is entirely possible to do.
 Personally, I work half at my desk, and half standing up at my breakfast bar.
 Works for me, and keeps the cramps away.